opentux/arco-gnome/README.md

 # Custom version arco-gnome for my personal use (with a laptop asus ux461un)
-with intel graphics uhd 620 and nvidia-xrun for nvidia mx150
+with intel graphics uhd 620 and nvidia-xrun for nvidia mx150 this repository will be used as an experiment on scripts

 Thanks Erik Dubois for the original works